 - Represented a geopolitical intelligence firm against class claims for failing to protect consumer privacy and credit card numbers disclosed in a data breach resulting from an anonymous cyberattack (Eastern District of New York)

 - Represented a homeowners insurer against class claims for allegedly underpaying claims for repairs involving multiple trades (Comanche County, Oklahoma)

 - Represented a crop protection and production input distributor against class claims for allegedly usurious financing terms (Wharton County, Texas)

-- Representing an auto insurer against class claims for allegedly underpaying first party claims for medical benefits (Eastern District of Texas)
+- Represented an auto insurer against class claims for allegedly underpaying first party claims for medical benefits (Eastern District of Texas)

-- Representing a homeowners insurer against class claims for allegedly failing to offer sinkhole coverage and pay claims for sinkhole damage (Middle District of Tennessee)
+- Representing a homeowners insurer against class claims for allegedly failing to offer sinkhole coverage and pay claims for sinkhole damage (Davidson County, Tennessee)

 - Representing an employee pension plan against Creditor Committee claims in a reverse class action alleging the Debtor fraudulently transferred cash to its shareholders in connection with a leveraged buyout (Southern District of New York)

 - Represented a major accounting firm against class claims for allegedly providing a tax opinion regarding IRA investments in foreign exchange currency trading funds (Travis County, Texas)